-TABLE B-18.
+TABLE B-17.
 OpenView Configuration Error Messages (UNIX)

-Error Resolution Installing HelpFAILED The script was attempting to copy files into Network Node Manager_dir /help/C/ncapp.
+Error Resolution OpenView configuration was not entirely successful.
+You need to double- check the steps that failed above.
+This message is displayed if any part of the OpenView configuration failed.
+Scroll through the script output, looking for messages that include FAILED .
+Immediately following such a line will be the error messages that resulted from the part of the script that failed.
+Installing registrationFAILED The script was attempting to copy a file into NNM_dir /registration/C, where NNM_dir is the location of your OpenView installation.
+Make sure that this directory exists and that root has write permission for it.
+Couldn't create NNM_dir/help/C/ncapp The script was attempting to create the directory NNM_dir /help/C/ncapp, where NNM_dir is the location of your OpenView installation.
+Make sure that help/C exists and that root has write permission for it.
+Installing HelpFAILED The script was attempting to copy files into Network Node Manager_dir /help/C/ncapp.
 Make sure the directory exists and that root has write permission for it.
 If you got the previous error message, you will also receive this one.
 Installing FieldsFAILED The script was attempting to copy a file into NNM_dir /fields/C. Make sure the directory exists and that root has write permission for it.
 Installing SymbolsFAILED The script was attempting to copy a file into NNM_dir /symbols/C. Make sure the directory exists and that root has write permission for it.
-Installing BitmapsFAILED The script was attempting to copy files into NNM_dir/ bitmaps/C. Make sure the directory exists and that root has write permission for it.
-Notifying < <openview>&gt; FAILED</openview> The script was attempting to execute ovw.
+Installing BitmapsFAILED The script was attempting to copy files into NNM_dir /bitmaps/C. Make sure the directory exists and that root has write permission for it.
+Notifying << OpenView>> FAILED The script was attempting to execute ovw.
 Make sure that root has appropriate permissions for ovw and that you have run ovstartup on this computer.
 Installing EventsFAILED The script was attempting to execute xnmevents.
 Make sure that root has appropriate permissions for xnmevents and that xnmtrap is not running on this computer.